tenicepost/api-docs/README.md

   2.2.
 [Testing](#id-test)

 #### Intro<a id="id-intro"></a>
-The API for authentication and authorization provides you the authentication key to enable the use of all the DHL-endpoints that are secured.
+The API for authentication and authorization provides you the authentication key which enables the use of all the DHL-endpoints that are secured.
 In the  [API docs ](https://api-gw.dhlparcel.nl/docs/#/) a lock <span>&#x1F512;</span> is showen on the right hand side of the endpoint to identify a secured endpoint.

-We use JWT for authentication.
-The JWT token is provided in the Authorization header using the bearer scheme.
+The DHL APIs implement the JWT for secure authentication and authorization.
+The JWT token is to be provided in the Authorization header using the bearer scheme.
 The api-gateway checks performs the following checks on the token for secured services:

 - Signature is correct(using HMAC SHA-256 symmetric key).